EOrtega27/kisaragi-core/README.md

 - [Maven 3](https://maven.apache.org)

 ## Running the application locally
+First, you need to edit the datasource's properties in the `application.properties` file

 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the `main` method in the `com.kisaragi.app.KisaragiCoreApplication` class from your IDE.